esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_medical_imaging.md

 ## X-rays

-Historically X-rays were the first common form of medical imaging.
-The diagram below should help you visualize how they are made.
+Historically, X-rays were the first common form of medical imaging.
+The diagram below should help you visualize how they are produced.
 The signal from an X-ray generator crosses the subject.
 Some tissues attenuate the radiation more than others.
 The signal is captured by an X-ray detector.